-Most people are aware that they have a personal credit score.
-But did you know that your business has one too?
+You’re probably aware of your personal credit score.
+But did you know you have a business credit score too?

-If your business credit score is alien to you, don’t worry too much.
-Experian is one of a number of Credit Reference Agencies who collect your credit information and it estimates that almost two-thirds of business owners have never checked their credit score.
-While almost 90% say they couldn’t tell you exactly what goes into it either.
-So, you’re not alone.
+Experian is one of a number of credit reference agencies that collect your credit information.
+It estimates that almost two-thirds of business owners have never checked their credit score, while nearly 90% say they don’t know what goes into it.

-- What finance options may be available to you if your business credit score isn’t as good as you’d like it to be.
+- What finance options may be available to you if your score is lower than you’d like

 Why is my credit score important?

-Your business credit score works in a similar way to your personal one.
-It’s one of the factors used by banks and other lenders (and investors) to make decisions about lending or investments.
+Your business credit score works a lot like your personal one.
+And it’s one thing banks and other lenders (and investors) use to make decisions about lending or investments.

-Smart customers, suppliers and other companies may check your business credit score.
-It could come into play in day-to-day business dealings, for example when you’re negotiating contracts or tenders, or when you’re looking for insurance.
+And it could come into play in day-to-day business dealings – for example, when you’re negotiating contracts or tenders, or when you’re looking for insurance.

 What affects my credit score, and how can I improve it?

-Your business credit score is developed through a combination of factors.
-One of the most obvious – and influential – is often considered to be whether you pay your bills on time.
+A combination of factors affect your business credit score.
+One of the most obvious – and influential – is whether you pay your bills on time.

-The following is not an exhaustive list and does not guarantee that your business credit score will be improved as a result.
+The following isn’t an exhaustive list and doesn't guarantee that your business credit score will improve as a result.

 Be prompt on payments

-Your credit score may improve if you pay invoices on time.
-It may also improve if you pay your creditors early too.
+Your credit score may improve if you pay invoices on time, and if you pay creditors early.

-Punctual repayments shouldn’t just take into account traditional bills and credit repayments either.
-Other creditors, fines or fees may also factor in your business credit score.
+And punctual repayments shouldn’t include only traditional bills and credit repayments.
+Other creditors, fines or fees may also factor in to your score.

 Keep your business up to date

-A credit score isn’t simply compiled on the moments when money changes hands.
-You may also gain rating points by ensuring that you are keeping your business information updated in key places.
+A credit score isn’t simply compiled whenever money changes hands.
+You may also gain rating points by keeping your business information updated in key places.

-Filing your business accounts with Companies House on time, and always submitting accounts and tax returns by any set deadlines, may also help you credit score.
+Filing your business accounts with Companies House on time, and always submitting accounts and tax returns by their set deadlines, can boost your credit score.

 Limit your credit checks

-If you apply for credit, your application goes on your record.
-Each credit search builds up to form a picture of your business’ health.
+Your credit record is updated every time you apply for credit.
+Each credit search combines to form a picture of your business’ health.

-If you’re making lots of applications and completing lots of applications, it could negatively impact your score and ability to access finance.
+Making lots of applications for credit could negatively affect your score and your ability to access finance.

 Keep your personal finances in check

-Business and personal credit ratings tend to be kept separate, but there are some finance types (and even some credit rating products) that take both into account, so don’t forget one without the other.
+Business and personal credit ratings tend to remain separate.
+However, some types of finance take both into account, so don’t forget one without the other.

-If your business credit score is low – perhaps you’ve had too many failed credit applications – then having a strong personal credit rating could go some way to improving your ability to access finance from lenders.
+If your business credit score is low – perhaps you’ve had too many failed credit applications – having a strong personal credit rating could make you more able to borrow money from lenders.

 Stay on top of your score

-Knowing what makes up your credit rating isn’t just helpful for future planning, it could help you confirm that your score is accurate.
+Knowing what makes up your credit rating isn’t just useful for future planning, it could help you confirm that your score is accurate.

-With so many contributing factors to the score, it may be that there are some discrepancies that need correcting.
-Ensuring that the information is accurate and up to date could help the application process.
+With so many factors contributing to the score, it may be that there are some discrepancies that need correcting.
+Ensuring your information is accurate and up to date can benefit the application process.

-It’s also worth being aware that each Credit Reference Agency has slightly different criteria and uses different information from different lenders to compile your score.
-This means that your credit rating may be higher with some agencies than others, so do your due diligence.
+It’s also worth remembering that each credit reference agency has slightly different criteria and uses different information to compile your score.
+This means your credit rating may be higher with some agencies than others, so do your due diligence.

 I’m looking for finance.
 What are my options if my credit score is poor?

-As well as reviewing factors that may impact on your credit rating, there are further options you may wish to consider if your credit score is poor and you’re looking for finance to grow your business.
+As well as reviewing factors that may affect your credit rating, there are further options you might consider if your credit score is poor and you’re looking for finance to grow your business.

-Again, these are suggestions only and do not guarantee that you will obtain finance as a result.
+Again, these are suggestions only and do not guarantee that you’ll obtain finance as a result.

 Look into all debt options